mattshogi/terraform_aws_asg_ec2_sg_example/README.md

 Although the instances created here are categorized in the AWS Free Tier, it is a good practice to run `terraform destroy` when you are finished running this example and no longer require these resources.

 # Acknowledgments
-I developed this example using Ratul Basak's guide on Medium.com, so a big thank you to him for writing it: https://medium.com/@ratulbasak93/aws-elb-and-autoscaling-using-terraform-9999e6266734
+This example was developed using Ratul Basak's guide found here: https://medium.com/@ratulbasak93/aws-elb-and-autoscaling-using-terraform-9999e6266734